vojay-dev/vojay-dev.github.io/_posts/2025-05-10-airflow-riot.md

 In this spirit, let's polish our demo project.
 We'll focus on two areas: enhancing our DAG definition with new Airflow 3 features and significantly upgrading our AI-generated report.

 A common requirement is to run a DAG on different schedules (e.g., twice daily at specific times, or different schedules for weekdays vs. weekends).
 Airflow 3 simplifies this with the `MultipleCronTriggerTimetable`.
-This not only allows for defining multiple CRON expressions but also for explicitly setting the timezone for these schedules, which is crucial for avoiding ambiguity.
+This not only allows for defining multiple cron expressions but also for explicitly setting the timezone for these schedules, which is crucial for avoiding ambiguity.

 While the DAG ID must be unique and follow certain conventions, the `dag_display_name` parameter allows you to set a more human-readable (and even emoji-enhanced!) name that appears in the Airflow UI.
 This can significantly improve the browsability of your Airflow instance, especially with many DAGs.